mitogen-hq/mitogen/docs/getting_started.rst

   your program reached production.
 See :ref:`troubleshooting` for more information.

-* While high-level abstractions are provided, you must understand how Mitogen works before depending on it.
+* While high-level abstractions are provided, they are only a convenience, you must still understand :ref:`how Mitogen works <howitworks>` before depending on it.
 Mitogen interacts with many aspects of the operating system, threading, SSH, sudo, sockets, TTYs, shell, Python runtime, and timing and ordering uncertainty introduced through interaction with the network, GIL and OS scheduling.

   Knowledge of this domain is typically attained through painful years of failed attempts hacking system-level programs, and learning through continual suffering how to debug the atrocities left behind.
 If you feel you lack resources or willpower to diagnose problems independently, Mitogen is not appropriate, prefer a higher level solution instead.
-Bug reports failing this expectation risk uncharitable treatment.

 Broker And Router
 -----------------

 .. image:: images/layout.png
-.. currentmodule:: mitogen.master
+.. currentmodule:: mitogen.core

 Execution starts when your program constructs a :py:class:`Broker` and associated :py:class:`Router`.
 The broker is responsible for multiplexing IO to